IPL in UAE: KL Rahul has a relaxed approach to captaincy, says Anil Kumble

 - IPL in UAE: MS Dhoni and co make a meal of it during team bonding

-It’s been nearly three weeks that Kumble and his boys have set up base at the beachfront Softel Palm in Dubai and have squeezed in two tough weeks of training at the ICC Academy and the Sharjah Stadium.
-Speaking at a zoom interaction with a select group of media, Kumble showed a lot of faith in Rahul the captain, who was appointed in the role after Ravi Ashwin was traded to Delhi Capitals.
+It’s been nearly three weeks that Kumble and his boys have set up base at the beachfront Sofitel Palm in Dubai and have squeezed in two tough weeks of training at the ICC Academy and the Sharjah Stadium.
+Speaking at a zoom interaction with a select group of media on Tuesday, Kumble showed a lot of faith in Rahul the captain, who was appointed in the role after Ravi Ashwin was traded to Delhi Capitals.

 The IPL ecosystem has, for some reason, not been able to show enough faith on the Indian coaches over the years - the former Indian head coach Kumble being the lone one among eight teams to occupy the position.
-Asked about the phenomenon, Kumble was quite forthright: ‘‘It’s been sort of an irony that the league is called the Indian Premier League, but there is only one Indian occupying this position.
-It’s not a true reflection of the quality of coaches in the country...may be things will change with time.’’
+Asked about the phenomenon, Kumble was quite forthright: ‘‘It’s been sort of an irony that the league is called the Indian Premier League, but there is only one Indian occupying the head coach's position.
+It’s not a true reflection of the resources in the country...may be things will change with time.’’

-A piece of statistics may gladden the hearts of the ‘Lions,’ as the team is called, is that the last time a leg of the IPL was played here in 2014, Kings XI Punjab were off to a blazing start - winning all five of their matches and finishing with their best-ever performance of being runners-up.
-The team had been beefed up with a number of interesting acuisitions and Kumble said there were a rationale behind each of them: ‘‘We needed an impact player in the middle, hence we took Glenn Maxwell, a fast bowler and we went for Sheldon Cottrell.’’
+A piece of statistic that may gladden the hearts of the ‘Lions,’ as the team is called, is that the last time a leg of the IPL was played here in 2014, Kings XI Punjab were off to a blazing start - winning all five of their matches and finishing with their best-ever performance of being runners-up.
+The team had been beefed up with a number of interesting acquisitions and Kumble said there were a rationale behind each of them: ‘‘We needed an impact player in the middle, hence we took Glenn Maxwell, a fast bowler and so we went for Sheldon Cottrell.
+We wanted to keep things simple.’’

 Replying to a query if the trend of Kings XI often flattering to deceive is a source of worry for him, Kumble clearly was in no mood to carry any baggage of failures from the past. ‘‘I will be happy if we can get the start that we got in the last couple of years.
 Let’s take one match at a time,’’ he said.